Jacklu0831/UpSampler/README.md

 <p align="center"><image src="assets/gan_loss.png" height="40%" width="40%"></image></p>

-One of the major advantage DNN approach has over other numerical techniques for single image super resolution is having the perceptual loss function for backpropagation.
+One of the major advantage DNN approach has over other numerical techniques for single image super resolution is using the perceptual loss function for backpropagation.
 Let's break it down.
 It adds the content loss and 0.001 of the adversial loss together and minimize them.

 <table align="center">
   <tr>